 How to apply

-Please send a cover letter and resume as a single document in PDF format to firstname.lastname@example.org by January 24, 2021.
+Please send a cover letter and resume as a single PDF to email@example.com by 5pm on Friday, January 21.
 Please include “Publishing Intern” in the subject line.
-Interviews will be conducted over Zoom.

 We are an equal opportunity employer and strongly encourage applications from racialized and Indigenous individuals, and those with diverse ancestry, culture, ethnicity, gender identity, gender expression, language, physical and intellectual ability, race, religion (creed), sex, sexual orientation, and socio-economic status.

 This internship is partially funded by the Ontario Book Publishers Organization thanks to support from Ontario Creates.